 - United Arab Emirates

 Of course, specific eligibility depends on more than just the country you reside in.

-Unfortunately, residents living in certain countries aren’t eligible for life insurance.
-These countries have more strict insurance regulations, or too high of risks for American insurers to consider an approval.
+Unfortunately, residents living in certain countries aren’t eligible for life insurance in the U.S. These countries have more strict insurance regulations, or pose too high of a risk for American insurers to consider an approval.

 Countries whose residents cannot get life insurance outside of the country they live in include:

 Note there are sometimes ways to get around these regulations.
-For instance, if you’re not a full-time resident, you can often still quality for life insurance in the United States.
+For instance, if you’re not a full-time resident of the country, you can often still qualify for life insurance in the United States.

 Additional countries whose residents cannot currently buy life insurance in the United States, mostly due to unmeasured risk profiles, include:

-Other reasons residents of these countries can’t buy life insurance are due to government restrictions put in place by the United States, or vise versa.
+Other reasons residents of these countries can’t buy U.S. life insurance are due to government restrictions put in place by either the United States or the country itself.